 To start your car or truck injury claim correctly, contact the Law Office of Steven Schletker.
 We will walk you through the process with skill, dedication and compassion.
 Steven Schletker has more than 30 years of experience representing persons injured in motor vehicle accidents.
 No fee is owed unless there is a recovery.

 For a free legal consultation with a car or truck accident lawyer call (859) 491-3999.Covington Kentucky Maritime Injury Lawyer

 Steven Schletker is licensed in Kentucky, Ohio and West Virginia.
 He handles Ohio River and tributary river cases from Paducah, Kentucky to Parkersburg, West Virginia.
 He also represents numerous injured workers along Lake Erie ports from Toledo, Ohio to Conneaut, Ohio.

-Injured workers are frequently surprised by how willing an employer is to

-	forget an excellent and long standing work record.
-Most tow boat and dock

-	companies operate under the philosophy of “what have you done for me

-	lately.”
-While you would think giving the tow boat or dock company the best

-	years of your work life would cause them to protect you if you are injured,

-	this is frequently not the case.
-The defense of your claim will likely be

-	turned over to an insurance adjustor or defense lawyer who neither knows nor

-	cares about your excellent work record.
+Injured workers are frequently surprised by how willing an employer is to forget an excellent and long standing work record.
+Most tow boat and dock companies operate under the philosophy of “what have you done for me lately.”
+While you would think giving the tow boat or dock company the best years of your work life would cause them to protect you if you are injured, this is frequently not the case.
+The defense of your claim will likely be turned over to an insurance adjustor or defense lawyer who neither knows nor cares about your excellent work record.

-	The first step in protecting yourself is to contact an experienced attorney

-	who regularly practices Jones Act, General Maritime Law, river and Longshore
+The first step in protecting yourself is to contact an experienced attorney who regularly practices Jones Act, General Maritime Law, and river cases.

-	cases.
 Your initial consultation with Steven Schletker is free.
-There are no

-	upfront costs or fees.
+There are no upfront costs or fees.
 A retainer payment is not required.
-Steven Schletker

-	receives payment when he successfully prosecutes your case.
+Steven Schletker receives payment when he successfully prosecutes your case.